MarkXA/nidevconf/content/volunteers.md

 * [Speaker Info](/speakerinfo)
 * [Venue](/venue)

-If you have any issues that arise that involve health, safety, harassment or offensive behaviour, please let one of the organizing committee know: Art Knipe, Joan McAteer, Mark Allan, Martin Naughton and Phil Weir.
+If you have any issues that arise that involve health, safety, harassment or offensive behaviour, please let one of the organizing committee know: Art Knipe, Joan McAleer, Mark Allan, Martin Naughton and Phil Weir.

 We will be communicating through a private channel on the [NI Tech & Design slack](https://nitech.slack.com) on the day.
-The slack channel is called #nidevconf.
+The slack channel is called #nidevconf-volunteers.

 In particular, please help attendees to make use of (and be aware of) the Project Room (by Farset) and Open Space (by Tech Space).
 If you are not clear on the function of either of these, please do be sure to ask.